capnramses/antons_opengl_tutorials_book/README.md

 I provided some Visual Studio 2012 project files.
 You can find an overarching solution file in the main folder.
-This should convert well to most versions of visual studio.
+This should convert well to most versions of Visual Studio.
 I used 32-bit versions of the libraries, but there's no reason that you can't add 64-bit versions if you prefer.